Shanxi: Second Sino-Japanese War and the Chinese Civil War (1937–1949)

 The fall of Taiyuan was one of the few examples in the Chinese Civil War in which Nationalist forces echoed the defeated Ming loyalists who had, in the 17th century, brought entire cities to ruins resisting the invading Manchus.
 Many Nationalist officers were reported to have committed suicide when the city fell.
-The dead included Yan's nephew-in-law, who was serving as governor, and his cousin, who ran his household.
+The dead included Yan's nephew-in-law, who was serving as governor, and his cousin, Yan Huiqing (閻慧卿), who ran his household.
 Liang Huazhi, the head of Yan's "Patriotic Sacrifice League", had fought for years against the Communists in Shanxi until he was finally trapped in the massively fortified city of Taiyuan.
 For six months Liang put up a fierce resistance, leading both Yan's remaining Republic of China Army forces and his thousands of Japanese mercenaries.
 When Communist troops finally broke into the city and began to occupy large sections of it, Liang barricaded himself inside a large, fortified prison complex filled with Communist prisoners.
 In a final act of desperation, Liang set fire to the prison and committed suicide as the entire compound burned to the ground.